 - computer applications in literary, linguistic, cultural, and historical studies, including electronic literature, public humanities, and interdisciplinary aspects of modern scholarship;

-- the digital arts, architecture, music, film, theatre, new media, digital games, and related areas;
+- digital arts, architecture, music, film, theatre, new media, digital games, and related areas;

-- the creation and curation of humanities digital resources;
+- creation and curation of humanities digital resources;

-- social, institutional, global, multilingual, and multicultural aspects of digital humanities
+- social, institutional, global, multilingual, and multicultural aspects of digital humanities; and

-- and the role of digital humanities in pedagogy and academic curricula.
+- digital humanities in pedagogy and academic curricula.

 Presentations may include:

-- and pre-conference workshops and tutorials (proposal max of 1500 words)
+- pre-conference workshops and tutorials (proposal maximum 1500 words)

-Previous DH conference participants and reviewers should use their existing accounts rather than setting up new ones.
-If you have forgotten your user name or password, please contact Program Committee chair Bethany Nowviskie at email@example.com
+A link to the online abstract submission system will be available on the conference website: http://dh2015.org/.
+Please check the website for updates.
+Previous Digital Humanities conference participants and reviewers should use their existing accounts rather than setting up new ones.
+If you have forgotten your user name or password, please contact Program Committee Chair, Deb Verhoeven.

 II.
 Types of Proposals

 Proposals may be of five types: (1) poster presentations; (2) short paper presentations; (3) long papers; (4) three-paper or full-panel sessions; and (5) proposals for pre-conference workshops and tutorials.
 Based on peer review and its mandate to create a balanced and varied program, the Program Committee may offer acceptance in a different category from the one initially proposed, and will not normally accept multiple submissions from the same author or group of authors.
 Papers and posters may be given in English, French, German, Italian or Spanish.